emilwidlund/nodl/README.md

 ### @nodl/react

-_This package is not yet functional_.

 A React implementation of the Nodl framework.
-Exposes copmonents, containers, hooks & utilities to render Nodl nodes & connections.
+Exposes components & utilities for rendering Nodl nodes & connections.

 [See package](packages/react)